joshuamabina/blog/laravel-deployment-brain-dump.md

 Dotenv files are your friend.
 I like to think of them as **.ini files** on steriods.
 PHP uses ini files for configurations.
 Basically, simple text files composed of sections with key-value properties that define how a system is setup.

-Here's a section copied from my php.ini file:
+Here's a section copied from php.ini file:

 ```ini
 #/path/to/php/lib/php.ini